steveloughran/formality/styleguide/styleguide.md

 1. read/write operations are not re-ordered above or below volatile access.
 That also applies to access of non-volatile data.
 1. values are not cached
-1. volatile accesses to `int`, `byte` `char`, `short`, `boolean`, `float` and all object references are guaranteed to be atomic.
+1. volatile accesses to `int`, `byte` `char`, `short`, `boolean`, `float`, `double`, `long`  and all object references are guaranteed to be atomic.
 What is not guaranteed to be atomic are accesses to `long` and `double` fields.
 The atomicity of their accesses may depend upon the architecture of the CPU running the Java code, and possibly byte alignment of the data.
 You can be confident that volatile access to fields *wider* than the underlying CPU will not be atomic.
 Even on a 64-bit CPU, `long` and `double` accesses may not be atomic.
 1. operations such aa `++`, `--`, `+=`, `-=`, `&=`, `|=`, `^=` are not atomic.

 The fact that some types are atomic, and others are not is dangerous: even if the original code was written by people who knew that `volatile int` access was atomic, maintainers in future may need to expand that to a `volatile long` to handle scale -at which point atomicity of access is lost.
 Which means that a race condition which can lead to invalid data is entirely possible.